8 Skills That Make a Great Restaurant Manager

 I’ve never seen anything be management’s best friend more than communication.
 What your staff doesn’t know will hurt them but also you and, most importantly, the guest.
 As management, it is your job to make sure your staff knows the rules and keeping them consistent is key.
 Failure to communicate is a red flag.
 If each person is treated with their own set of rules, all it implies is that rules are circumstantial and then, they become meaningless.

 5. They Know What Matters to Guests—and What Doesn’t

 When a guest sits down to eat, do you think they know if the server station is organized?
 I’d bet a lot of money they do not.
 And could likely care less.
 Do you think they remember if a manager stopped by to see if they enjoyed themselves?
 Absolutely.
 I’ve heard it, over and over.
 Great restaurant management understand that while behind the scenes is important, we are in a hospitality business first and what we do for a guest is what matters the most.

 I get it.
 You want enough servers on the floor to make sure guests are happy.
 But if the intent is have servers be on the floor because other positions are not—such as bussers, runners, and yes, even managers—then you’re asking for trouble.

 See, it’s perfectly reasonable to expect servers to do a share of the bussing and running, but great management understands that a server’s number one priority is to make sure guests have the best dining experience they can have and that does not always allow time to focus on other positions, ones they tip out.
-Bad management may decide to cut down sections, to “ensure” servers make the time, but all that does is ask for animosity and soon, not only is the server unhappy and halfway out the door, but the guest suffers too.
+Bad management may decide to cut down sections to “ensure” servers make the time, but all that does is ask for animosity.
+Soon enough, the server will be unhappy and halfway out the door, and the guest will suffers as well.
 I’ve been asked to run in addition to serving, but then, I didn’t tip out a runner so it made sense.

 7. They Don't Talk About a Server’s Money